lutusp/Monitor-Standby-Script-Linux/README.md

 Context: Until recently a kernel boot argument of "amdgpu.dc=0" would (a) disable HDMI sound but (b) allow multiple HDMI monitors to sleep, but after a recent update this approach stopped working, in fact the kernel boot process failed until the argument was removed.
 So I resurrected an old script and improved it, made it more reliable.

 The kernel devs have been made aware of this bug, but in conversations it seems HDMI driver issues have a low priority.

+Update 2023.06.03: After an epic struggle I gave up on this approach and replaced my original dual monitors with models (by HP) that can be prevented from scanning for other inputs if the HDMI input goes offline.
+That solved the issue.